Why SSH Key Authentication

 The generation of the ssh keys is done.
 Few things to note here:

-– The public key will contains the chosen comment by the -C
+– The Public Key will contain the chosen comment by the -C option.

-Whether or not the private key is encrypted and the passphrase protecting it is entirely optional, but for higher security, it is recommended to set one and do not forget it.
+Whether or not the private Key is encrypted and the passphrase protecting it is optional, but for higher security, it is recommended to set one and not forget it.
 The entered passphrase is not shown on the terminal.
-En encrypted private key ensures that a potential loss of the key does not post an immediate threat to the systems using that key.
+An encrypted private key ensures that a potential loss of the Key does not pose an immediate threat to the systems using that Key.

-The destination directory of the keys is optional, but it is a good practice to generate them in home directory under the .ssh
+The destination directory of the keys is optional, but it is a good practice to generate them in a home directory under the .ssh directory.

-Now that both public and private keys are available, it is important to know that the private key is private and must only be in the possession of the legally appointed administrator.
-The public ssh key will be used on the destination Linux VPS servers that will accept the private key.
+Now that public and private keys are available, it is essential to know that the private key is personal and must only have a legally appointed administrator.
+The public ssh key will be used on the destination Linux VPS servers accepting the Private Key.